 The contemporary Christian art market is also saturated with all sorts of depictions of angels, from chubby babies with wings, to saccharine, winged women.
 How many of us have actually seen angels to be qualified to depict them in our work?

 I am not opposed to attempting to depict angels at all.
 After all, we have been blessed with ample God-given imaginations.
 I am however, passionately opposed to the trite, uniformity of much that passes for Christian art today.

 Why not seek God for a sharp contemporary voice in art?
-To do that we need to approach the subject with fresh eyes.
-It is important that we engage in a discussion of why create at all.
+Let us together approach the subject with fresh eyes.
+It is important to engage in a discussion of why create at all.
 The author of Ecclesiastes tells us that there is nothing new under the sun.
 That would imply that the quest for originality and creativity is nothing more than vanity.

 Here are some thought to ponder:

 • We create because we must.
 There is an inner compulsion that urges us on.
 It is insistent and cannot be ignored.

 •We create because we understand ourselves better when we explore the language of art.